msbx5420-class/msbx5420-class.github.io/project.md

 * **Important: if you find the cluster down (for any reasons), please contact instructor rather than trying to fix yourself.**

-* **Important: the notes here only provide the essential commands, please refer to lab 7 tutorial / week 9 slides for details.**
+* **Important: the notes here only provide the essential commands, please refer to Lab 7 tutorial / Week 9 lecture slides for a complete workflow.**

 * Host addresses are:

   * cluster 1: *ec2-52-32-236-168.us-west-2.compute.amazonaws.com*
   * cluster 2: *ec2-34-221-98-70.us-west-2.compute.amazonaws.com*

-* Private key file is same with the first cluster - `MSBX5420.pem`
+* Private key file is same with the first cluster (Lab 7) - `MSBX5420.pem`

 * For any cluster, create your team directory under absolute path `/mnt1/msbx5420_teams` first and then copy your files to your team directory with `scp`